-- 217.1 Competitors' starting order for each event and each discipline is decided according to a specific formula by draw and/or point order. - The competitors entered by a National Ski Association will only be drawn if provided written entries have been received by the organiser before the closing date. - If competitors are not represented at the draw by a team captain or trainer, they will only be drawn if it is confirmed by telephone, telegram, e-mail or telefax by the beginning of the meeting that the competitors who are entered will participate. - 217.4 Competitors who have been drawn and are not present during the competition must be named by the TD in the TD report, indicating if possible the reasons for absence. - 217.5 Representatives of all the nations taking part must be invited to the draw. - 217.6 If a competition has to be postponed by at least one day, the draw must be done again.
+- 217.1 Competitors' starting order for each event and each discipline is decided according to a specific formula by draw and/or point order. - The competitors entered by a National Ski Association will only be drawn if provided written entries have been received by the organiser before the closing date. - If competitors are not represented at the draw by a team captain or trainer, they will only be drawn if it is confirmed by telephone, telegram, e-mail or telefax by the beginning of the meeting that the competitors who are entered will participate. - 217.4 Representatives of all the nations taking part must be invited to the draw. - 217.5 If a competition has to be postponed by at least one day, the draw must be done again.